sho-higashi/nestjs-template/README.md

 pnpm dev
 ```

-request to server from swagger ui(<http://localhost:3000/api-document> ) or other tools(e.g. postman)
+- request to server from swagger ui(<http://localhost:3000/api-document> ) or other tools(e.g. postman)
+- to reset data, use "reset app" command in tasks.json

 ### prisma studio